 2. Find a project

 Project managers will be able to submit projects for consideration by the Oregon Community Solar Program in January 2020.
-Once projects are approved by the program and project managers begin building them, customers will be able to find active projects on the Community Solar Program website at oregoncsp.org.
-Customers will be able to connect directly with a project they are interested in joining through the program’s Find a Project web page.
+Once projects are approved by the program and project managers begin building them, you will be able to find active projects on the Community Solar Program website at oregoncsp.org.
+You will be able to connect directly with a project you are interested in joining through the program’s Find a Project web page.
 We expect the first projects to begin generating energy in late 2020 or 2021.

 3. Subscribe to a community solar project

-To subscribe to a community solar project, a customer must sign up with the project manager that is building or operating the project.
-Subscribers will sign a contract with the project manager for a portion of the solar system.
-Subscribers receive credits on their monthly electricity bills for the energy generated by their portion of a community solar project in the prior month.
+To subscribe to a community solar project, you must sign up with the project manager that is building or operating the project.
+You and other subscribers will sign a contract with the project manager for a portion of the solar system.
+You and other subscribers receive credits on your monthly electricity bills for the energy generated by your portion of the community solar project in the prior month.